martinus/Bench/README.md

-# MicroBenchmark
+# Bench
-Microbenchmark facility for C++.
+Benchmark facility for C++.
 Very simple to use, single header only, with sound statistics.